ohboh/Rando/README.md

 # Rando
-A randomizer Discord bot made in a weekend using the discord.py API
+A randomizer Discord bot made in a weekend using the discord.py API.
+Currently being hosted on the cloud for free using Replit and Uptime Robot.